tdignan87/TraceSense/README.md

 8. Departments & Alerts Section <br>
 Enable departments section so open actions can be assigned against a department and specific individual.

+9. Loading spinner for dashboard page<br>
+Loading page for dashboard page spinner should be implemented but ran out of time with the project.

 # Information Architecture